heidihuang-wav/quartz/content/My Values, Beliefs, & Questions.md

 - Act fast.
 The benefits of [being impatient](https://www.benkuhn.net/impatient/) compound.
 - [Conviction](https://blog.aayushg.com/fake_conviction/) is the scarcest resource, not time.
 - [ayy lmao](https://www.visakanv.com/blog/ayy-lmao/?ref=andrewconner.com)
-## Parenting
+### Parenting
 I don't have kids.
-If that ever changes, I might do this with them:
+If that ever changes, I'd like to implement these things:
 - The [Hard Thing Rule](https://characterlab.org/character-hub/resources/grit-the-power-of-passion-and-perseverance/) from *Grit* by Angela Duckworth: A **hard thing** is something that requires daily, deliberate practice
 	- Purpose: to encourage grit while allowing the child to choose their own path
 	1. Everyone in the family does a hard thing (including the parents)